 - There is another interesting characteristic of the HCX Bulk migration option – in that it provides the ability to perform some customization of the Guest OS.
 This capability was added to HCX in the R114 back in January 2019, just giving this capability some belated attention in this post.

 What is Guest Customization?

-Allows the user to customize certain aspects of the virtual machine as part of the migration operation, the following virtual machine attributes can be modified:
+Allows the user to customize certain aspects of the virtual machine as part of the migration operation, the following virtual machine attributes can be modified in the UI:

 - Guest OS Hostname

 - Netmask (Subnet Mask)

 - Primary DNS

 - Secondary DNS